How much does it cost to go to BGSU?

 Over a period of six years, the average net price paid by all freshmen at Bowling Green State University - Main Campus has increased by an average of 1.3% per year.

-Is Net Price at BGSU Below Average?
+Net Price at BGSU Compared to Average

 Financial Aid Packages Vary From Year to Year